sydasif/python-book/docs/source/03_collection/06_set.md

 {100, 101, 102, 200, 10, 50, 20, 30}
 ```

-The `intersection()` method takes two sets and returns a new set that contains only the items that are the same in the both sets.
-Intersection of sets can be obtained by `intersection` or operator `&`.
+The `intersection()` method takes two sets and returns a new set that contains only the items that are the same in both sets.
+The intersection of sets can be obtained by `intersection` or operator `&`.

 ```py
 # intersection(), it returns a new set